Cyclic isogenies of elliptic curves over fixed quadratic fields: Generalising Mazur's strategy to number fields

 We first consider minimally finite $N$ for which $X_0(N)$ has genus $1$.
 This means that $X_0(N)$ is an elliptic curve with rank $0$ over $K$.
 There are only twelve levels $N$ for which $X_0(N)$ is an elliptic curve, viz.

 and it is readily observed that for each integer $N$ in this list, any proper divisor $d$ of $N$ is such that $X_0(d)$ has genus $0$, so in particular admits infinitely many $K$-rational points.
-Thus the levels $N$ in this list for which $X_0(N)$ has rank $0$ over $K$ are indeed minimally finite for $K$; this accounts for the set $S_1(K)$ in step~\ref{step:1}.
+Thus the levels $N$ in this list for which $X_0(N)$ has rank $0$ over $K$ are indeed minimally finite for $K$; this accounts for the set $S_1(K)$ in Step~\ref{step:1}.

-We next consider minimally finite $N$ for which $X_0(N)$ has genus $> 1$.
-For the prime values of $N$, this is covered by the set $S_2(K)$ in step~\ref{step:2} , so for the rest of the proof we consider the case of composite $N$.
+We next consider minimally finite composite $N$ for which $X_0(N)$ has genus $> 1$.
 We observe that the only primes which may divide $N$ are the primes $\leq 19$, since primes $p \geq 23$ are such that the genus of $X_0(p)$ is at least $2$ (and hence admit only finitely many $K$-rational points).

 By definition of $N$ being minimally finite, we have that $X_0(d)(K)$ is infinite for all proper divisors $d$ of $N$.
 There are two ways this could happen: either all of the $X_0(d)$ have genus 0; or at least one of them has genus $1$ and has positive rank over $K$.
-The first case yields integers which must be contained in $\AMF$, so we are further reduced to considering the levels $N$ which are multiples of the integers in $B(K)$ computed in step~\ref{step:1}.
+The first case yields integers which must be contained in $\AMFC$, so we are further reduced to considering the levels $N$ which are multiples of the integers in $B(K)$ computed in Step~\ref{step:1}.
 Moreover, since any multiple of the integers in \ref{eqn:genus_1} yields an $N$ for which $X_0(N)$ has genus at least $2$, we may restrict to considering only multiples of the integers in $B(K)$ by prime values which, as we observed earlier, are bounded by $19$.
-This explains the computation happening in step~\ref{step:3}.
+This explains the computation happening in Step~\ref{step:2}.

-Step~\ref{step:5} is required since the set \textsf{Output} computed in step~\ref{step:4} may contain multiples within it (that is, one member is a proper multiple of another).
+Step~\ref{step:4} is required since the set \textsf{Output} computed in Step~\ref{step:3} may contain multiples within it (that is, one member is a proper multiple of another).
 These proper multiples are clearly not minimal of positive genus, so are removed before being returned. \end{proof}